Tired of scrolling? Download a PDF version for easier offline reading and sharing with coworkers.

 Brands relying on many selling models in parallel, such as B2C, B2B, B2B2B and B2B2C (business to many) require separate, branded websites.

 Additional requirements include support for multiple sites, organizations, languages, and currencies under one roof.
-B2B eCommerce allows B2Ms to sell to different customers through advanced customer groups and pricing workflows.
+B2B eCommerce allows B2Ms to sell to different target customers, through advanced customer groups and pricing workflows.

 D2C Brands

-In order to consolidate their branding, build a community and better sell to their target market, many brands choose to sell D2C or directly to customers.
+In order to consolidate their branding, build a community, and better serve market demand, many brands choose a D2C or directly-to-customers business model.

-Since D2C websites act as a marketing, resource, and shopping destination, D2Cs require flexible B2B eCommerce options such as rich product content, streamlined checkouts, and a personalized product, discount, and pricing options.
+Since D2C websites act as a marketing, resource, and shopping destination, key features of B2B eCommerce site for D2C must include an online sales portal, rich product content, streamlined checkouts, and a personalized customer experience, product, discount, and pricing options.

 Multi-channel Brands

 Today’s brands don’t just rely on their eCommerce website to generate sales.
-Customers increasingly are relying on Google which pulls up various destination sites, marketplaces, and comparison sites.
+Customers increasingly are relying on Google and search engine optimization which pulls up various destination sites, marketplaces, and comparison sites.

-Brands need B2B eCommerce to unify their presence, offer links and pull up reviews, and target marketing initiatives to their multichannels – all the while driving traffic towards their websites.
+Brands need B2B eCommerce to unify their presence, leverage customer data, offer links and pull up reviews, and target marketing initiatives to their multichannels – all the while driving traffic towards their websites.

 Looking for the right B2B eCommerce solution?